-Biltong made simple - according to the original recipe
+Biltong very simple - according to original recipe

 Biltong is a tender, savoury meat snack, rich in protein, to enjoy on the go or as an aperitif.
 The original recipe was developed when South African pioneers needed to preserve their hunted meat, while on the "trek".

 Ingredients (per KG meat)

 2 g brown sugar (can also be left out)

 A little vinegar to moisten (can also be left out)